netdata/netdata/database/engine/README.md

 metric values and all related metadata describing them.

 Use the  [**database engine calculator**](https://learn.netdata.cloud/docs/agent/database/calculator) to correctly set `dbengine disk space` based on your needs.
-The calculator gives an accurate estimate based on how many slave nodes you have, how many metrics your Agent collects, and more.
+The calculator gives an accurate estimate based on how many child nodes you have, how many metrics your Agent collects, and more.

 ### Streaming metrics to the database engine

-When streaming metrics, the Agent on the master node creates one instance of the database engine for itself, and another instance for every slave node it receives metrics from.
-If you have four streaming nodes, you will have five instances in total (`1 master + 4 slaves = 5 instances`).
+When streaming metrics, the Agent on the parent node creates one instance of the database engine for itself, and another instance for every child node it receives metrics from.
+If you have four streaming nodes, you will have five instances in total (`1 parent + 4 child nodes = 5 instances`).

 The Agent allocates resources for each instance separately using the `dbengine disk space` setting.
-If `dbengine disk space` is set to the default `256`, each instance is given 256 MiB in disk space, which means the total disk space required to store all instances is, roughly, `256 MiB * 1 master * 4 slaves = 1280 MiB`.
+If `dbengine disk space` is set to the default `256`, each instance is given 256 MiB in disk space, which means the total disk space required to store all instances is, roughly, `256 MiB * 1 parent * 4 child nodes = 1280 MiB`.

 See the [database engine calculator](https://learn.netdata.cloud/docs/agent/database/calculator) to help you correctly set `dbengine disk space` and undertand the toal disk space required based on your streaming setup.